 Sensitive skin care tips that will give you the power to calm, protect and rebuild your skin!

 1) Sensitive skin is that way because it lacks the natural protective barrier of lipids and oils, leaving the delicate cells exposed.
-This is usually destroyed by harsh products or treatments, illness or extreme dryness/dehydration
+This is usually destroyed by harsh products or treatments, illness or extreme dryness/dehydration (this is really “sensitized skin” rather than the skin type sensitive.
+More information about the difference here)

-2) 'Natural' products can sometimes make irritation worse, as they can contain irritating ingredients.
+2) “Natural” products can sometimes make irritation worse, as they can contain irritating ingredients.
 Nature makes some of the harshest, most irritating compounds!

 3) PROTECTION is the most important thing!
 Protect the exposed cells while rebuilding the natural protective layer.
 Barrier products like Dermalogica Barrier Repair are excellent at doing this, it will strengthen and heal skin with use